Featured: COVID-19 Resources

 Preventing and controlling the spread of disease is at the heart of much public health work.
-From influenza and Lyme disease to malaria and Ebola, outbreaks of infectious diseases can have an extraordinary impact on human health.
+From the coronavirus-cased COVID-19 to influenza, Lyme disease, malaria and Ebola, outbreaks of infectious diseases can have an extraordinary impact on human health.

 There are many ways to prevent the spread of disease.
 Vaccinations have helped eliminate or greatly reduced disease threats.
-Kids, teens and adults should all be protected and stay up to date with their recommended immunizations.
 Proper handwashing, especially before and after handling food and using the toilet, helps keep germs at bay.

 Other important ways to slow or stop disease transmission are by ensuring the food we eat and water we drink is safe, avoiding people who are sick and practicing safe sex.